 In order to ensure ethical research, the researcher will obtain authorization from the Directorate of Research in Education of Daystar University.
 This will enable the researcher to get clearance from the Ethical Review Board of the University and to apply for a permit from NACOSTI.
 During the research, the researcher will ensure the participants are informed on the purpose, harms, and benefits of research and they will be free to participate in it without any form of compulsion.
 All respondents will be informed that participation in the survey is voluntary and that they may not participate if they choose to or could withdraw from participating at any time.
 Respondents will be assured of confidentiality during and after data collection.
 Informed consent will be obtained from each respondent before a copy of the questionnaire is issued.

 In addition, the information provided will not require any unauthorized parties to access it.
 The researcher will also provide debriefing to the participants in case the data collection triggers emotional reactions.
 In such a case, the researcher will link the participants to the necessary psychological assistance.
 After the research, the researcher will keep the materials under lock and key in case they may be needed for further research and then they will be destroyed after a period of one year.

+The data collected will only be accessible to the researcher and the findings will only be used for academic purposes.
+The data will be collected using digitized questionnaires and the data will be remotely transmitted to a secure database on kobotoolbox repository.
+The data will be downloaded by the researcher for cleaning, tidying and analysis.
+A brief counselling session will ensure the stability of the respondents after the interview.

 Chapter Summary